 5.0 Oxygen equipment and supplies benefits list

-The following Medical Supplies and Equipment (MS&E) list contain oxygen items and services provided as eligible benefits by the Non-Insured Health Benefits (NIHB) program for eligible First Nations and Inuit, along with information on coverage policies, benefit codes, requirements for prior approval and applicable recommended replacement guidelines.
+The following Medical Supplies and Equipment (MS&E) list contains oxygen items and services eligible under the Non-Insured Health Benefits (NIHB) program for eligible First Nations and Inuit.
+Further you’ll find information on coverage policies, item codes, requirements for prior approval and applicable recommended replacement guidelines.

 Table of contents